HAL3D: Hierarchical Active Learning for Fine-Grained 3D Part Labeling: Experiments

-We compare our full approach against four baseline methods.
-The second row indicates a baseline that directly predicts labels by annotating with our label modification interface.
+\rzzz{We compare our full approach against five baselines.
+The second row is a baseline that directly predicts labels by annotating with our label modification interface.
 The third row is a baseline that firstly uses the label proposal network and then manually modifies incorrect part labels.
-The fourth and fifth rows represent variants of HAL3D without the hierarchical labeling and the symmetry checking scheme, respectively.
-The results in \cref{tab:ablation} clearly justify the design choices in our method, where our full approach (last row) is the most efficient.
+The fourth, fifth, and sixth rows represent variants of HAL3D without hierarchical labeling, symmetry checking, and active learning, respectively.
+The results in \cref{tab:ablation_new} clearly justify the design choices in our method, where our full approach (last row) is the most efficient.}

 To further evaluate the effectiveness of our hierarchical labeling, we plot in \cref{fig:AL_itera} the number of shapes which passed human verification over the active learning iterations.
-As we can see, HAL3D consistently verified more shapes as correct at all tree nodes when comparing to the baseline that had no hierarchical design, \eg, more than 300 shapes were marked as correct in the first iteration in the chair\_base node.
+As we can see, HAL3D consistently verified more shapes as correct at all tree nodes when comparing to the baseline that had no hierarchical design, e.g., more than 300 shapes were marked as correct in the first iteration in the chair\_base node.
 Essentially, our hierarchical verification splits the labeling task into smaller and easier tasks compared to the case of non-hierarchical design, which effectively reduces the burden arising from the subsequent and more costly modification step in terms of human effort.

+In the supplementary material, we perform ablations on the four hyper parameters and thresholds employed in our method.
+In all the experiments, we fix these parameters and set them based only on a small dataset.
+A more careful parameter tuning should lead to better results.